 Use this area to add any notes you want to include with your submission.
-These will not be part of the publication or review of your manuscript.
+These won’t be part of the publication or review of your manuscript.

-This section will be automatically populated, based on the files that you uploaded in the second step.
-Here you have the opportunity to check the accuracy of your Title, Abstract, Authors and Funding Information.
+This section is automatically populated, based on the files you upload in the second step.
+Here you should check that your Title, Abstract, Authors and Funding Information is correct.

-Once you have reviewed your manuscript data, you need to click the “Build PDF for Approval” button and check over your submission for any issues.
+Once you have reviewed your manuscript data, click the “Build PDF for Approval” button and check over your submission for any issues.

-If the journal uses double-blind peer review, you must ensure the anonymous version of your manuscript does not contain any identifying information.
-If your submission is not anonymized, the journal may return it to you and request you remove any identifying information before the manuscript can be reviewed.
+If the journal uses double-blind peer review, you must ensure the anonymous version of your manuscript doesn’t contain any identifying information.
+If your submission isn’t anonymized, the journal may return it to you and request you remove any identifying information before the manuscript can be reviewed.

-Once you have viewed your PDF proof and are happy with it, you can submit your manuscript.
-When you see the “submission confirmation” screen, you have successfully submitted your manuscript to the journal for peer review.
+Once you are happy with your PDF proof, submit your manuscript.
+The “submission confirmation” screen will show when you have successfully submitted your manuscript to the journal for peer review.

-If you have already started your manuscript submission, you will see it on your Author Dashboard under “Incomplete Submissions”.
+If you have already started your manuscript submission, you’ll see it on your Author Dashboard under “Incomplete Submissions”.
 The system saves automatically at each step for you.

 Place your cursor over the “Action Links” for options to: